DFIR Case Studies

 - Utilized forensic tools to examine the compromised account and identify the methods used to harvest credentials.

-- Deployed endpoint monitoring to scan for anomalies indicative of unauthorized access.
+- Deployed advanced threat detection systems to scan for anomalies indicative of unauthorized access.

 - Network Monitoring: